waywardgeek/infnoise/README.md

 negative synchronous signal is injected, we get the sequence 0.045\*Vsupply, 0.069\*Vsupply, 0.113\*Vsupply, .195\*Vsupply, 0.347\*Vsupply, and finally 0.631\*Vsupply.
 This is a total of 5 sequential 0's.
 Therefore, any sequence of 6 zeros or ones causes the driver to abort with an error condision.
-The maximum length depends on the components used.

 ### Free As in Freedom